Emergency Procedures

 - Stay calm and wait for the EMS team to arrive to help answer any questions.

 Seek shelter in basement or interior hall of lower floor.
 Avoid auditoriums, gymnasiums and similar large rooms.
 Stay away from all windows and exterior doors.
 Take cover under heavy tables or sturdy furniture when possible.
-Watch the local radar.
+Watch the local Radar

 Flooding